wtout/pub-cms-build-auto/README.md

 ### Installation ###

-On a newly installed Linux **CentOS 7** VM that can access the internet, cand the VM infrastructure, run the following commands to install the required packages:
+On a newly installed Linux **CentOS 7** VM that can access the internet, automation repo and the VM infrastructure, run the following commands to install the required packages:

 1- Install the git package